Penis

 1. Treat Balanitis or Balanoposthitis if present

-2. Temporizing measures until Urology evaluation
+2. Emergent Temporizing measures until Urology evaluation (cases of Urinary Retention)

 1. Foreskin Dilation (Hemostat)